tiramisuapp/tiramisuapp.github.io/docs/processes.md

 --------------------------------------------------------

-Well, normally when you applied for a position at Community Heroes, the roles you would be responsible for were clearly described and this is how you obtained your first roles.
+Well, normally when you applied for a position at Tiramsiu, the roles you would be responsible for were clearly described and this is how you obtained your first roles.

 After, your roles may evolve as new needs arise and roles appear, or if you want to evolve professionnally.
-The spaces to discuss how you would like to evolve your roles at Community Heroesare the 1:1 or annual evaluation or informally with your team mates, and the place to decide/officialise role reallocations are governance meetings.
+The spaces to discuss how you would like to evolve your roles at Tiramsiuare the 1:1 or annual evaluation or informally with your team mates, and the place to decide/officialise role reallocations are governance meetings.

 In practice, quite a few role allocations and changes happen informally, in discussion with the lead links.